 The early stage of self-employment may be the most overwhelming, especially if you’ve left a traditional career in the workforce to start your own business or become self-employed.
 Right now, retirement is probably the last thing on your priority list, but there’s no better time to start considering your options.

-Look into an individual 401(k).
 This is only an option if you have no employees.
 This is also the perfect account if your spouse hopes to contribute too.
-If you choose a Roth plan, you can also enjoy tax-free withdrawals once you hit a certain age, which are typically helpful when you’re self-employed.
+If you choose a Roth plan, you can also enjoy tax-free withdrawals once you hit a certain age, which is typically helpful when you’re self-employed.

 Stage 2: Mid-Stage of Self-Employment